hexaxsoftwares/houx.js/README.md

 Runs before inserting the widget UI into the dom.

 ##### onMounted:
-Runs after inserting the widget UI build into the dom.
+<Promise Based> Runs after inserting the widget UI build into the dom.

 ##### beforeUpdate:
 Runs before starting an update on any change on a statefull datas.

 ##### onUpdated:
-Runs after updating the dom of changes the reactive datas.
+<Promise Based> Runs after updating the dom of changes the reactive datas.

 ##### beforeDestroy:
 Runs before destroying the widget instances and unmounting from the dom.